Google Algorithm Update News

 This Google algorithm update resource page keeps you informed about:

-- Confirmed Updates: These are updates what have been officially confirmed by Google.
+- Confirmed Updates: These are updates that have been officially confirmed by Google.

 - Unconfirmed Updates: These are algorithm changes reported by SEOs, Industry Experts, and SERP tracker.
 There was no official confirmation.
 Use your Search Console to identify traffic \ visibility drops, and compare them with the algorithm change history.